Patent Box Tax Relief Explained

 What is the patent box scheme?

-The patent box scheme is a government IP incentive initially introduced in 2013.
-It currently allows you to qualify for a reduced rate of corporation tax down to as little as 10%.
-This could be 9% from the normal 19%.
-This scheme has been put in place to promote innovation and reward companies that develop and utilise IP.
+The patent box tax relief scheme is a government IP incentive initially introduced in 2013.
+It encourages companies to generate, commercialise and keep IP in the UK.
+It does this by reducing qualifying corporation tax liability to 10%.
+This could be 9% from the normal 25%.

 It applies to those who own or licence a patent from the allowable patent offices, the UK Intellectual Property Office, the European Patent Office or certain countries within the European Economic Area.
 As well as similar from of IP like certain other medicinal or botanic innovation right.